eggleston-lab/Plumber/README.md

 # Plumber
-A downloadable version of the the snakemake pipeline to run hmmer searches on metagenomes using pre-build MSAs.
+(HMMER-SNAKE-PIPE) A downloadable version of the the snakemake pipeline to run hmmer searches on metagenomes using pre-build MSAs.
 This pipline outputs hmmout files, as well as the fasta hit sequences, and the hit fasta sequences below a threshold E-value.

 # Requirements:
 This code requires the following to be on your PATH: